Home » EXERCISES & ACTIVITIES » Popular Board Games used for Content Training

 Popular Board Games used for Content Training

-While everyone is out shopping for gifts and toys for the holidays, I thought this a good time to synthesize the answers to Angela’s Hannon’s Linked-IN question, “has anyone used board games in a creative way to train on content?”
+While everyone is out shopping for gifts and toys for the holidays, I thought this a good time to resurface the answers to Angela’s Hannon’s Linked-IN question, “has anyone used board games in a creative way to train on content?”
 Not surprisingly, she received a slew of creative answers.
-So, if you find yourself wondering through the game aisle at a toy store, invite yourself to think creatively about how you might use some of those playful games as learning activities.
-Here are some suggestions from our fellow group members:
+So, if you find yourself wandering through the game aisle at a toy store, invite yourself to think creatively about how you might use some of those playful games as learning activities.

 - Monopoly – used to teach about money management, investment, poverty, inequality, etc.